Leica M9 vs Sony A77 II

 |11.||Leica M Typ 240||Y||stereo / mono||-||-||-||2.0||-||-||-|

 |13.||Nikon D7200||Y||stereo / mono||Y||Y||mini||2.0||Y||Y||-|

 |17.||Sony A77||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 It is notable that the A77 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the M9 does not provide wifi capability.

 Studio photographers will appreciate that the Sony A77 II (unlike the M9) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A77 II is a recent model that features in the current product line-up of Sony.
-In contrast, the M9 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M9 was succeeded by the Leica M Typ 240.
+Both the M9 and the A77 II have been discontinued, but can regularly be found used on ebay.
+The M9 was replaced by the Leica M Typ 240, while the A77 II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Leica M9 or the Sony A77 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.